roborisen/gcube/README.md

 GCube.waitAllGCubesConnect(3)
 ```
 <a href="https://makecode.microbit.org/S51633-60732-00552-64204">This example</a> shows<br/>
+1. wait for the first GCube (GCube 0) is connected to Micro:bit <br/>
-1. wait fot 3 GCubes are connected to Micro:bit<br/>
+2. wait for the other two GCubes (GCube 1, GCube 2) are connected to GCube 0<br/>
-2. set 8x8 dot-matrix image of GCube 1 (#: LED ON -: LED OFF)<br/>
+3. set 8x8 dot-matrix image of GCube 1 (#: LED ON -: LED OFF)<br/>
+* 8x8 dot-matrix should be connected to GCube 1 & 2 for this example <br/>
 <br/>

 ### Example 4